joshuadavidthomas/opencode-plugins-manual/README.md

 ## What This Is

-The official OpenCode plugin documentation covers basics, but leaves you needing to source dive or navigate TypeScript types to understand:
+The official OpenCode plugin documentation covers basics, but requires examining source code or navigating TypeScript types to understand:

 - Config hook injection (commands, agents, MCP servers)
 - Full hooks interface reference